Planar Black holes and Entanglement Entropy in Analog Gravity Models: Relativistic acoustic metric

-{ Therefore, we have shown that the Lagrangian~\eqref{eq:1agrangian} with~\eqref{eq15} can be used to construct an analogue model for a scalar field propagating in the metric~\eqref{eq:metric_new} with an arbitrary $\gamma(z)$.
-It is worth noting that our Lagrangian has the same functional dependence on $\chi$ as the one found in \cite{Bilic:2018fsk} where it was derived from the requirement that the analogue metric correctly reproduces the planar AdS$_5$ black hole.
+It is worth noting that the Lagrangian (\ref{eq:1agrangian}) with (\ref{eq15}) has the same functional dependence on $\chi$ as the one found in \cite{Bilic:2018fsk}, where it was derived from the requirement that the analogue metric correctly reproduces the planar AdS$_5$ BH.
 Hence, the functional form (\ref{eq15}) is generic.
-However, the fluid dynamics is not completely determined unless the potential $V(\theta)$ is specified because the flow velocity components are fully determined by the velocity potential $\theta$ which solves the field equations.
-To find a solution to the field equations we need to specify the potential $V(\theta)$ which will be done in the following section. }
+However, the fluid dynamics is not completely determined unless the potential $V(\theta)$ is specified because the flow velocity components are fully determined by the velocity potential $\theta$, which solves the field equations.
+To find a solution to the field equations, we need to specify the potential $V(\theta)$ which will be done in the following section.